URGENT ACTION TAKEN SINCE THE BUSHFIRES:

 Thank you to Landcare Australia who donated 1000 biodegradable tree guards to support the work.

-Following this FAME’s future role is to fund continued feral management, replace vital survey and thermal equipment, vehicle hire, ensure funding for vital revegetation in key Dunnart territorial ares (some of the area has scrub which will organically revegetate) and on-ground costs.
+Following this FAME’s future role is to fund continued feral management, ensure funding for vital revegetation in key Dunnart territorial ares (some of the area has scrub which will organically revegetate) and on-ground costs.

 The Kangaroo Island species of dunnart is a small, dark sooty-grey coloured member of the Sminthopsis genus.
 They are nocturnal and their diet consists primarily of invertebrates likes ants and spiders, however scorpions, beetles, and grasshoppers are also eaten.